 Through its actions and activities, LWVN members strive to learn more about our community and the issues that we care about, to educate and inform the citizens of Newton on issues of political interest to them and to the community, to energize an informed citizenry to participate actively in the political process, and to work to ensure transparency and good government.

-More recently, the LWVN sponsored its inaugural Civic Challenge as a fun way to educate our community about federal, state and, most particularly, local government; prepare Newton citizens (both young and old) for their roles as voters; and build community on a non-partisan basis.
+Recently, the LWVN sponsored its second Civic Challenge as a fun way to educate our community about federal, state and, most particularly, local government; prepare Newton citizens (both young and old) for their roles as voters; and build community on a non-partisan basis.

 To ensure transparency and good government, the LWVN monitors governmental bodies for information of importance to the League and the community/state by using its Observer Corps to attend public meetings subject to the Open Meeting Law.